Maximum Likelihood Estimation in Markov Regime-Switching Models with Covariate-Dependent Transition Probabilities: Introduction

-In other related work, \cite{Francq98} and \cite{Krishna98} investigate consistency of the ML estimator in correctly specified autoregressive models with Markov regimes defined on a finite state space. \cite{douc04} examine consistency and asymptotic normality in a similar setup but allow the hidden Markov chain to take values in a space that is not necessarily finite or countable.
-In the context of hidden Markov models, \cite{bickel96}, \cite {bickel98}, \cite{Jensen99}, \cite{douc01}, and \cite{douc11} investigate asymptotic normality and/or consistency under correct specification and regime sequences defined on either a finite or general state space.
-In all the papers mentioned in this paragraph, the regime sequence is assumed to be a time-homogeneous Markov chain.
+In related earlier work, \cite{Mevel04} examine consistency and asymptotic normality of the ML estimator in misspecified hidden Markov models with a finite state space, while \cite{douc12} consider consistency under general state spaces. \cite{bickel96}, \cite{bickel98}, \cite{Jensen99}, \cite{douc01}, and \cite{douc11} investigate consistency and/or asymptotic normality in correctly specified hidden Markov models with regime sequences defined on either a finite or a general state space. \cite{Francq98} and \cite{Krishna98} consider consistency in correctly specified autoregressive models with Markov regimes defined on a finite state space. \cite{douc04} and \cite{Kasahara2019} investigate consistency and asymptotic normality in a similar autoregressive setup, but allow the regime sequence to take values in a space that is not necessarily countable.
+In all of these papers, the hidden regime sequence is assumed to be a temporally homogeneous Markov chain.

-In the sequel we follow \cite{bickel98} and \cite{douc04} fairly closely in terms of the technical tools and the arguments used in the proofs, but our setup is more general in certain respects.
-Like \cite{bickel98}, we consider models with a finite hidden state space, but allow for autoregressive dynamics in the observation sequence, temporal heterogeneity in the regime sequence, and model misspecification.
-In \cite{douc04}, the hidden Markov chain is allowed to take values in a compact topological space but is restricted to be time-homogeneous, and the model is assumed to be correctly specified.
-We show that the ML estimator in our setting converges to the true parameter value if the model is correctly specified and to a pseudo-true parameter set if the model is misspecified.
-We also show that the sample log-likelihood satisfies the LAN property, and establish an asymptotic linear representation for the ML estimator.